quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part34_1.7_Tools_and_t.md

 :p What is the purpose of "Additional Include Directories" on the C/C++ property page?
 ??x
 The "Additional Include Directories" field lists paths to directories that will be searched when looking for #included header files.
-It's best to use relative paths or Visual Studio macros like $(OutDir) and $(IntDir), as this ensures that your project works correctly regardless of its location.
+It's best to use relative paths or Visual Studio macros like $(OutDir) and$(IntDir), as this ensures that your project works correctly regardless of its location.
 ??x
 ---